Huntsville & Madison, AL Real Estate Market Stats

 Huntsville Home Prices

-The median home price in the Huntsville and Madison County area reached $320,000 in February 2026, up slightly from $318,000 in February 2025.
+The median sales price in the Huntsville 🔍 and Madison County 🔍 area reached $332,884 in Q1 2026, up 2.5% from $324,900 in Q1 2025.
 This steady increase reflects continued demand driven by job growth, military relocation, and the expanding tech sector.

 Huntsville Market Speed